 But before we head over to the recipe, please watch my video of how I’m preparing a superb vanilla and orange cake recipe in my fabulous KitchenAid Stand Mixer Mini!

 If you don’t have a stand mixer, combine all the ingredients in a large mixing bowl until you end up with a fairly runny batter.
 Then pour it in a buttered springform pan and bake the cake until it is fully set and cooked in the middle.

-Love cakes?
-Then also check out this cake recipe I’m very fond of: my almond cake with honey and yogurt!
+Then also check out another delicious cake recipe I’m very fond of: my almond cake with honey and yogurt!
 Speaking of fluffy light cakes, that one is also a keeper!
 Do try it out as well!

 - zest and juice of ½ fresh large orange